-Definition: An IPO is short for an initial public offering.
-Like the name says, it's when a company initially offers shares of stocks to the public.
+An IPO is short for an initial public offering.
+It is when a company initially offers shares of stocks to the public.
 It's also called "going public."
 An IPO is the first time the owners of the company give up part of their ownership to stockholders.
 Before that, the company is privately-owned.

-The IPO allows the company to attract top talent because it can offer stock options.
+The IPO also allows the company to attract top talent because it can offer stock options.
 They will enable the company to pay its executives fairly low wages up front.
 In return, they have the promise that they can cash out later with the IPO.

 The IPO process requires a lot of work.
 It can distract the company leaders from their business.
 That can hurt profits.
 They also must hire an investment bank, such as Goldman Sachs or Morgan Stanley.
 These investment firms are tasked with guiding the company as it goes through the complexities of the IPO process.
 Not surprisingly, these firms charge a hefty fee.

-Third, they could lose ownership control of their business.
-A Board of Directors could even fire them.
+Third, business owners could lose ownership control of the business because the Board of Directors has the power to fire them.

-Fourth, a public company faces intense scrutiny from regulators.
-They include the Securities and Exchange Commission.
+Fourth, a public company faces intense scrutiny from regulators including the Securities and Exchange Commission.
 Its managers must also adhere to the Sarbanes-Oxley Act.
-Many details of the company's business and its owners become public.
+A lot of details about the company's business and its owners become public.
 That could give valuable information to competitors.
-(Source: "How to Prepare for IPO," Inc, February 1, 2010.)

 What IPOs Mean to the Economy

-The number of IPOs being issued is usually a sign of the stock market's, and economy's, health.
-During a recession, IPOs drop because it's not worth the hassle when share prices are depressed.
-When IPOs increase, it usually means the economy is getting back on its feet again.
+The number of IPOs being issued is usually a sign of the stock market's and economy's health.
+During a recession, IPOs drop because they aren't worth the hassle when share prices are depressed.
+When the number of IPOs increase, it can mean the economy is getting back on its feet again.

-The team's first task is to put together the financial information required.
+The team assembles the financial information required.
 That includes identifying, then selling or writing off, unprofitable assets.
-The team must find areas where cash flow can be beefed up.
-Some companies also look for new management and a new board of directors to run the new public company.
+The team must find areas where the company can improve cash flow.
+Some companies also look for new management and a new board of directors to run the newly public company.

-Six months out, it must write transition contracts for vendors.
-It must complete financial statements and submit them for auditing.
+After that, the company writes transition contracts for vendors.
+It must also complete financial statements for submission to auditors.